-The $\Delta\Lambda$ fields for the u{700} and the v{700} components present interesting structures: the strongest signals are located over the Pacific ocean in correspondence of the El Nino Region 3 (for u{700}) and Region 3.4 for v{700} , described in Trenberth (1997).
-At
+The $\Delta\Lambda$ fields for the $u{700}$ and the $v{700}$ components present interesting structures: the strongest signals are located over the Pacific ocean in correspondence of the El Nino Region 3 (for $u{700}$ ) and Region 3.4 for $v{700}$ , described in Trenberth (1997).
+At the midlatitudes, dipolar structures appear both for the zonal and for the meridional flow (Barnston et al., 1997).
+This is the signature of the jet stream shift observed by several studies.
+For the northern hemisphere, changes in the pattern of meridional winds are highlited by an alternance of negative and positive $\Delta \Lambda$ : we can link these changes to the modification in stationary planetary waves associated to the change in the jet streams intensity and positions.
+Several studies have recently appeared on this issue, although is not clear whether the cause can be linked to the so-called Artic amplification (Serreze and Francis, 2006), rather than to changes in El Nino Southern Oscillation (Moritz et al., 2002), or even to the stratospheric dynamics (Serreze and Barry, 2011). $\Delta\Lambda$ also suggests that some regions will experience an increasing persistence of meridional winds i.e. an increasing of blocking conditions (e.g. central USA, western Europe), whereas some other areas will have an increase in the persistence of the zonal winds (e.g; Eastern Europe, Alberta (CA)).

-- 5 the midlatitudes in the jet stream shift observed by several studies.
-For the northern hemisphere, changes in the pattern of meridional winds are highlited by an alternance highlighted by an alternation of negative and positive $\Delta\Lambda$: we can link these changes to the modification in stationary planetary waves associated to the change in the jet streams intensity and positions.
-Several studies have recently appeared on this issue, although is not clear whether the cause can be linked to the so-called Artic - 10 amplification (Serreze and Francis, 2006), rather than to changes in El Nino Southern Oscillation (Moritz et al., 2002), or even to the stratospheric dynamics (Serreze and Barry, 2011). $\Delta\Lambda$ also suggests that some regions will experience an increasing persistence of meridional winds i.e. an increasing of blocking conditions (e.g. central USA, western Europe), whereas some other areas will have an increase in the persistence of the zonal winds (e.g; Eastern Europe, Alberta (CA)). - The results for ΔΥ indicates that the spectral complexity in the tropical regions tends to reduce of by about 10% (ΔΥ ~ -0.1) in the RCP 8.5 scenario.
-A-Although the model does not resolve the convective scales, a possible explanation for this result relies on the enhanced convective activity resulting from the sea surface warming and resulting in an increase of precipitations in the area, as we have verified for the IPSL model and reported by other studies (Huang et al., 2013).
-This consideration is true only if convective parametrization transfers energy from the convective scales to the scale of the analysis.
-In other words, at the actual resolution of climate models we can just observe the footprints of these phenomena.
-If turbulence - becomes stronger and anisotropic, then it should approach the Kolmogov behavior, and Υ should tend to 0.
+The results for $\Delta \Upsilon$ indicates that the spectral complexity in the tropical regions tends to reduce of about 10% ( $\Delta \Upsilon \sim -0.1$ ) 30 in the RCP 8.5 scenario.
+A possible explanation for this result relies on the enhanced convective activity resulting from the sea surface warming and resulting in an increase of precipitations in the area, as we have verified for the IPSL model and reported by other studies (Huang et al., 2013).
+If turbulence becomes stronger and anisotropic, then it should approach the Kolmogov behavior, and $\Upsilon$ should tend to 0.